atomicobject/objection/index.md

 ## Overview

 objection is a lightweight [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework for Objective-C for MacOS X and iOS.
-For those of you that are familiar with [GUICE](http://code.google.com/p/google-guice/) objection will feel familiar.
+For those of you that have used [GUICE](http://code.google.com/p/google-guice/) objection will feel familiar.
 Objection was built to stay out of your way and alleviate the need to maintain a large XML container or manually construct objects.

 ## Features